 Even with the startups for which we accompany the expansion of the sales teams, for example, we can no longer avoid “active sourcing,” i.e., direct approaches or even “headhunting,” to invite enough people into interviews.
 Personally, I’m not a fan of the term “headhunting” because I don’t see myself as a hunter – too brutal from my point of view.

-Employer branding is now the supreme discipline of communication.
-It is vital to activate everyone in the company to join in – because organic content has an impact on social media – so ideally, everyone in the company can help to build a brand today by providing interesting, exciting, or even provocative and preferably discussion-stimulating content and thus adds value to the network.
-Because “just pitching” is, by the way, also the recipe of the day before yesterday, and not only in sales but especially in employer branding!
+Employer branding is the supreme discipline of communication.
+It is vital to activate everyone in the company to join in – because organic content has an impact on social media – so ideally, everyone in the company helps to build a brand today by providing interesting, exciting, or even provocative and preferably discussion-stimulating content and thus adds value to the network.
+Because “just pitching” is also the recipe of the day before yesterday, and not only in sales but especially in employer branding!

 👉 Today, as employers, we must actively seek out new talent and directly address personalities who are thin on the ground and not actively looking.